LukeLIN-web/DLforCV/CV notebook.md

 #### final Presentation

-:A (max)  15 slides presentation of the project.11/26/24-12/10/24
+:A (max)  15 slides presentation of the project.

 project report,  35%  ONE report in 2025 CVPR format (8 pages, double column + references)

-proposal 标出要present哪篇论文

 You should be able to:
 • Find data